Jyoti71/rest_api/readme.md

 #Stores REST API

-This is built with Flask, Flask-RESTful, Flask-JWT and SQLAlchemy
+This is resource-based rest-api, built with Flask, Flask-RESTful, Flask-JWT and SQLAlchemy and Flask-SQLAlachemy to easily store resources to database

 Deployed on Heroku